DomWeldon/oopycql/docs/index.rst

   from oopycql import CypherQuery

-The default behaviour is to import queries just like one would a normal python class or object (see below), but several other methods are supported, and the class can be subclassed to produce complex dynamic queries.
+The default behaviour is to import queries just like one would a normal python class or object (see below), but several other methods are supported, and the class can be sub-classed to produce complex dynamic queries.

 Loading a Cypher Query Like an Object
 -------------------------------------